Xinyue-HU/xinyue-hu.github.io/index.md

 ## About

 I am currently a third-year undergraduate student in computer science at Hong Kong Baptist University.
-I have broad interests in machine learning, computer vision and computer graphics.
+I have broad interests in machine learning and data mining.

 ## Education